 HOW IT IS MEASURED:

-With a PERIODONTAL PROBE.
+With a periodontal probe.
 That is the instrument that is used to measure the gum pockets that surround your teeth.
 Often times when you have a dental exam, you will hear your dentist calling out numbers like 3, 4, 4, etc. In general, 3 or below is good, 4 is marginal, and anything higher than a 4 is not good.
 If you start hearing numbers in the 7+ range, you have significant dental bone loss and are at a very high risk for losing your teeth.
-The higher the number, the more advanced the peridontal disease and dental bone loss.
+The higher the number, the more advanced the periodontal disease and dental bone loss.

 Most patients are probed at intial visits once all permanent teeth have